sullysbrain/ws-sullysbrain.com/readme.md

 - Step 5: Deploy on fly.io (for now, until I deploy to my own server)

 - Tag: 5.0:  for Chapter 5 deployment
+- Added second version for blog model of SQL

 ### New Branch: blog_app